 SCE 4330.
 Teaching Methods in Secondary School Science.
 This course is designed for students who are majoring in science education and is offered concurrently with the practicum in teaching secondary science.
 It addresses the required instructional methods, techniques, strategies, resources, and assessment considerations for effective teaching of secondary science including the pedagogy of biology, genetics, ecology, botany, anatomy and physiology; using problem solving, cooperative learning and appropriate technology.
 This course addresses specific state-adopted standards, subject matter competencies and pedagogy pertinent to the discipline and required for certification.
-10 hours of teaching are required.
-Corequisite: SCE 4941.
+Co-requisite: SCE 4941 or consent of Education Department.
 3 semester hours credit.
 [A]